sgravrock/jasmine.github.io/_faq/general/multiple-failures.md

 If you want each spec to stop at the first expectation failure, you can set the `oneFailurePerSpec` option to `true`:

+* If you're using the standalone distribution, click "Options" and then "stop spec on expectation failure", or edit `boot.js` to set the option permanently.
 * If you're using the `jasmine` NPM package, set `stopSpecOnExpectationFailure` to `true` in your config file (usually `spec/support/jasmine.json`), or use the `--stop-on-failure=true` command line